Husk Planet

 Third Person | Made with Unreal Engine 5

 This level is part of a larger game developed by an 18-person team.
 As the level designer, I was responsible for creating the tutorial level that sets the tone of isolation on a desolate planet while introducing the core gameplay to the player.
+I collaborated closely with leadership and multiple departments to ensure we shared a unified vision and helped maintain a feasible scope.
+The programming team implemented gameplay systems and the camera framework, and I also contributed by designing several level design tools tailored to this level’s needs.

 Trailer